Banalinga: Significance

 Banalinga stacked on a shelf in a shop near Omkareshwar temple which is situated along Narmada River.

-The Narmada River also called the Rewa, from its leaping motion (from the root rev through its rocky bed) where the Banalinga stones are found, has been mentioned by Ptolemy and the author of the Periplus.
+The Narmada River also called the Rewa, derived its name from its leaping motion (from the root rev through its rocky bed) where the Banalinga stones are found, has been mentioned by Ptolemy and the author of the Periplus.
 The Ramayana, the Mahabharata and Puranas refer to it frequently.
 The Rewa Khand of Vayu Purana and the Rewa Khand of Skanda Purana are entirely devoted to the story of the birth and the importance of the Narmada River.
 It is said to have sprung from the body of Lord Shiva.
-It was created in the form of a lovely damsel who enamoured gods and hence named by the Lord as Narmada – delight giving.
+It was created in the form of a lovely damsel who enamoured gods and was hence named by the Lord as Narmada- delight giving.
 It is, therefore, often called Shankari, i.e., daughter of Lord Shankar (Shiva).

 All the pebbles rolling on its bed are said to take the shape of His emblem with the saying Narmada Ke Kanker utte Sanka (which is a popular saying in the Hindi belt of India) which means that ‘pebble stones of Narmada gets a personified form of Shiva’.
-Thus, these lingam shaped stones, called Banalinga are sought after for daily worship by the Hindus.
+Thus, these lingam shaped stones, called Banalinga, are sought after for daily worship by the Hindus.

 The Bannalinga, as a divine aniconic symbol for worship, is held in reverence by the Shaivaites and Smartha Brahmins, to the same extent as the Saligrama Sila (murti) is held in reverence by the Vaishnavites.

 Further, a sighting of the Narmada River is considered equivalent to a bath in the Ganges.
 At numerous places along its course there are temples, and fairs are held.
 Pilgrims perform Pradakshina (circumambulation), i.e., walking along the southern bank from its source to the mouth and going back along the northern bank.
-The performance is regarded to be of the highest religious efficacy.
+The performance is regarded as being of the highest religious efficacy.

 Three kinds of lingas are described in the Brihat Vaivarta Purana (Hindu scripture).
 These three lingas, are called SvAmbhuva [Self-existing], Banalinga [got from a certain river] and Sailalinga [made of stone] and these are also respectively called Vyakta, Avyakta, and VyaktAvyakta.
 It is said that Vyakta gives salvation, the Avyakta gives [worldly] happiness, and VyaktAvyakta gives both happiness and salvation.

-People belonging to various Hindu sects such as Shaiva, Kapalik, Gosavi, Virashaiva, etc., use various lingas – earthen (parthivlinga), lingas in a silver box donned around the neck (kanthasthalinga), lingas of crystal glass (sphatiklinga), banalingas, a five stringed linga (panchasutri), stone lingas (pashanlinga), etc.
+People belonging to various Hindu sects such as Shaiva, Kapalik, Gosavi, Virashaiva, etc., use various lingas – earthen (parthivlinga), lingas in a silver box worn around the neck (kanthasthalinga), lingas of crystal glass (sphatiklinga), banalingas, a five stringed linga (panchasutri), stone lingas (pashanlinga), etc.